drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ### Supported keys

-Some configuration keys differ from their command&#8209;line argument equivalents.
+The names of some configuration keys differ from their command&#8209;line argument equivalents.
 Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.
 The `uri_mapping` configuration key is required but all other configuration keys are optional.

+The following table briefly describes each key and the output modes that support the key:

 <table>
    <thead>